Shining a spotlight on our 100% natural ingredients

 To the bees we owe the gratitude

 Beeswax heals and softens skin, and is an antibacterial agent.
 It can help you fight conditions like acne, dry skin, eczema, and stretch marks.
-Our raw beeswax can help you create your own skin care moisturizers and lotions specially formulated just for you.
 Why is Beeswax Good for Skin?
 Beeswax helps heal and protect skin.
 From lip balm to healing balms, there are many different ways to use beeswax in your skincare regimen.

 Heals & Softens Skin

 Beeswax has many healing properties.
 The anti-inflammatory properties of beeswax encourage the healing of wounds.
 It is also protective, helping form a barrier between the skin and the environment without clogging pores.
 Further, beeswax is high in Vitamin A, which has been found to support cell reconstruction and health.
 The protective nature of beeswax helps hold in moisture and reduce dryness of skin.
 It is also a humectant, which means that it attracts water.
 This helps keep the skin hydrated and soft.

 Beeswax also has antibacterial properties.
 It helps keep the skin clean and reduces the risk of contamination.
 Studies have shown that beeswax can inhibit the growth of bacteria and fungus, helping with conditions like diaper rash.